LixPix/Global-Cybersecurity-Threats-and-Trends/README.md

 **Ethical AI Implementation Standards:**
 - **Transparency:** Full disclosure of AI tool usage in development process
-- **Accountability:** Human responsibility maintained for all final outputs and decisions
+- **Accountability:** Personal responsibility maintained for all final outputs and decisions
 - **Bias Awareness:** Regular assessment of AI-generated content for potential biases
 - **Educational Integrity:** AI used as a learning tool while maintaining academic honesty